zejiang-unsw/zejiang-unsw.github.io/_pages/cv.md

   * Tropical Marine Science Institute, National University of Singapore, Singapore
   * Duties included:
     + Lead the Crop Modelling on Prediction of Rice Yield with DSSAT in Vietnam - Climate Change and Food Security Studies.
+	+ Involve in the Development of Index-based Drought Insurance for Sovereign Disaster Risk Transfer, World Bank Project.
 	+ Involve in the Study on Impact of Climate Change on Inland and Coastal Flooding in Singapore, Public Utilities Board Project.
 	+ Involve in the Effectiveness of ABC Waters Design Features (Sponge Cities) for Runoff Quantity Control in Singapore, Public Utilities Board Project.
   * Supervisor: Prof. [Shie-Yui Liong](https://scholar.google.com.au/citations?user=PvpaEVUAAAAJ&hl=en)

 * Mar.
 2015 - Sep.
 2015: Intern